sfox38/ATM/README.md

 - `device_id` and `area_id` are expanded to explicit entity lists before calling HA.
 Denied entities are silently excluded.
 - If all entities in the call resolve to denied, returns 403.
 - Service responses are scanned for entity IDs.
 Any inaccessible ID is replaced with `<redacted>`.
-- Physical control services (lock, alarm, cover mutation) require `allow_physical_control` flag even with WRITE permission.
+- Physical control services (lock, alarm, cover mutation) require `cap_physical_control` flag even with WRITE permission.
-- Restart and stop services require `allow_restart` flag.
+- Restart and stop services require `cap_restart` flag.

 **Returns:** Service response data (if the service declares a response schema).
 Some services return nothing.